 Planted on the hills at the northern end of McLaren Vale, this vineyard is planted with Shiraz and Viognier and produces some outstanding wines of great intensity and elegance.
 When the old apricot orchard was offered for sale by a member of the Oliver Family, Jock and Tom went cap in hand to the bank as this rare little strip ran from Seaview Road at the northern end, southwards to some pedigree Grange Vineyards to the south.
 The soils are classic weathered sandstone on the northern face and deep sandy loams over weathered sandstone on the southern slope.
 These two rare soils and unique aspects make the vineyard one of the most prized patches of grapes in the country.
 As part of our ongoing search for better wine, the vineyard contains the largest high density rootstock trial in the country, trialling low and medium vigour rootstocks, high density plantings and clones.

-Wits' End vineyard straddles the plain between the McLaren Vale and Willunga townships, it is planted with Shiraz and Chardonnay grapes and has two distinct soil types.
+Wits' End vineyard straddles the plain between the McLaren Vale and Willunga townships, certified organic, it is planted with Shiraz and Chardonnay grapes and has two distinct soil types.
 On the southern side, the soil is a red Urrbrae loam scattered with flat-washed pebbles.
 This soil helps produce bright red fruit with dominant blackberry and raspberry flavours.
 In winter, the wet clay on the Northern side sticks to everyone and everything it touches, making the vineyard largely inaccessible and vineyard management challenging.
 It can drive you to your wits' end!
 In summer, the clay dries and shrinks, forming large and deep cracks that allow organic matter and top soil to fall in, which gives rise to another name: 'self-mulching clay'.
 Fruit grown in this soil is dark purple with thick skins, leading to wines with liquorice characteristics and an aroma of violets.